The-Mech-Minds/WRO26_Future-Engineers_TMM/README.md

         - Green detected (area > threshold > red area) → steer left.
         - Red detected (area > threshold > green area) → steer right.
         - otherwise → steer center (straight).
+      6. The steering decision is sent to the Arduino Uno as a serial command; the Arduino converts it into the actual servo PWM signal.
+The Pi no longer generates the servo signal itself.
 HSV ranges must be re-tuned under actual competition lighting before relying on this logic in a run.
 - (src/color_steering.py) → decision logic only
 - (src/autonomous_main.py) → full integrated loop, for the tested implementations.